tainora/netstrata/materials-for-ted/02-ai-augmented-development-methodology.md

 **Why This Works**: The interface between business reality and AI capability is human prompting.
 My focus is making that bridge as accurate and thorough as possible—not second-guessing technical implementation details that AI agents handle more consistently at scale.

-**Important Clarification**: This describes my evolved methodology after 1000+ hours of practice.
+**Important Clarification**: This describes my evolved methodology after extensive practice.
 It's not a universal prescription.
 Teams adopting AI-augmented development typically progress gradually, and different practitioners find different balances based on their experience level and comfort with agent autonomy.

 ## Strategic Framework—Why Software Robustness Requires Different Principles than Business Advantage